Concepts

 The Crawler uses the cached library function cached_get_entity_by

-cache is cleared automatically, when the Crawler does updates, but if you would
+automatically when the Crawler does updates, but if you ran the same Python process indefinitely,